Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Methodology

 where $v^{\text{th}_p}$ and $v^{\text{th}_n}$ are the positive and negative firing thresholds, respectively, and $v^{\text{th}_p} \neq v^{\text{th}_n}$.

-Given that the representation capacity and training performance of the network are two competing factors and based on the Gaussian-like distribution of the membrane potential, are a function of $v^{\text{th}_p}$ and $v^{\text{th}_n}$, we propose fixing $v^{\text{th}_p}$ at a constant value and treating $v^{\text{th}_n}$ as a trainable parameter.
-This approach enables the optimizer to adjust $v^{\text{th}_n}$ together with other trainable parameters, allowing the network to implicitly influence the bias of the chosen gradient estimator.
-We now show that the proposed asymmetric ternary model enhances the information entropy and prevents the expected value of the gradient from becoming zero.
+We fix $v^{\text{th}_p}$ at a constant value and treat $v^{\text{th}_n}$ as a trainable parameter, which enables the optimizer to adjust $v^{\text{th}_n}$ together with other trainable parameters, allowing the network to implicitly influence the bias of the chosen gradient estimator.
+In Theorem \ref{thm:th1}, we prove that the proposed asymmetric ternary model enhances information entropy and prevents the expected value of the gradient from becoming zero.

-\begin{theorem} For binary and asymmetric ternary spiking neuron models described in Equations \eqref{eq4} and \eqref{eq15}, respectively, and for the same firing rate $r$, the asymmetric ternary model achieves higher representation capacity and ensures that the expected value of its gradient remains nonzero. \end{theorem}
+\begin{theorem} Consider the binary and asymmetric ternary spiking neuron models described in Equations \eqref{eq:4} and \eqref{eq:15}, respectively.
+For the same firing rate $r$, the asymmetric ternary model achieves higher representation capacity and ensures that the expected value of its gradient remains nonzero. \end{theorem}